valera86/yuinchien.github.io/src/projects/travel-log.md

   <img src="./../images/travel-log/201.png" />
 </div>

-<div class="text">The color theme reflects local time of the viewer – day/night time.
-Information are listed chronologically and abstracted for mobile to optimize user experience.</div>
+<div class="text">The color theme reflects local day or night time of the viewer.
+Information are organized chronologically and abstracted for mobile screen to optimize user experience.</div>

 ![Travel Log](./../images/travel-log/101.png)